dinhomathias/Amc/Project-Bots,-Groups-and-Channels.md

 # Groups

 * [@pythontelegrambotgroup](https://t.me/pythontelegrambotgroup) is the on-topic user group for questions about PTB.
 Currently owned by Leandro.
 * [@pythontelegrambottalk](https://t.me/pythontelegrambottalk) is the off-topic user group were we can redirect people who have off-topic questions about e.g. python in general and where meta-discussions can happen.
-Currently owned by @jh0ker
+It's owned by the test user account, who is an anonymous admin (in order to hide it from the user list).

 # Bots
 Besides the test bots, the developers team maintains a few helper bots: